Sprint naar content

 Scholarships

-Holland Scholarship
+NL Scholarship

-The Holland Scholarship provides a partial scholarship for your one year of study within our Master program Performing Public Space.
+The NL Scholarship provides a partial scholarship for your one year of study within our Master program Performing Public Space.
 The scholarship of € 5.000 is financed by Fontys University of Applied Sciences and the Dutch Ministry of Education, Culture and Science.

-General application criteria Holland Scholarship
+General application criteria NL Scholarship

 • Your nationality is non-EU / non-EEA